Semi-Gloss over Ceiling Paint (Can You Do it & How To?)

 Is Semi-Gloss Paint Good For Ceiling?

-Generally, semi-gloss paint isn’t good for ceilings.
-That’s because the paint has a slow dry time, and you might experience paint drips.
-Also, it has a reflective finish (due to the high amount of sheen) and will highlight and reveal imperfections, scratches, and dents on the ceiling.
+Semi-gloss paint isn’t good for ceilings as the paint has a slow dry time and can drip, and has a reflective finish that reveals imperfections, scratches, and dents on the ceiling surface.

-Also, since semi-gloss paint is oil-based and has a thick flow, it’s harder to apply than flat ceiling paint.
-The slow dry time and the hard paint application mean it will take you longer to complete this painting project.
+Semi-gloss paint is oil-based and has a thicker paint viscosity, so it’s harder to apply it on ceiling surfaces.
+The slow dry time and hard paint application means the painting project will take longer to complete.

-How To Paint Over Ceiling Paint With Semi-Gloss Paint?
+How To Apply Semi-Gloss Paint Over Ceiling Paint?

 • Fine-grit sandpaper